davidbobek/6th_semester/Algorithms_and_Tools_in_Bio_Informatics/main_notes_part1.md

     3. Perform mapping
     4. Denerate consensus sequence

-22. WHAt is the benefit of using Random Forest
+22. What is the benefit of using Random Forest
 - Feature importance
 23. What is the best Algorithm for predicting protein structures
 - AlphaFond